rvicedomini/muset/README.md

     - [Build unitigs](#4-build-unitigs)
     - [Build a unitig matrix](#5-build-a-unitig-matrix)

-## Usage
+## Installation

+Requirements:
+ - a recent version of GCC (or clang) that supports the C++17 standard
+ - cmake >= 3.15

-To clone the repository, run the following command:
+To clone the repository:
 ```
 git clone https://github.com/rvicedomini/kmat_tools.git
 ```

-To build the tools:
+To build the tool:
 ```
-cd kmat_tools
+mkdir build && cd build
+cmake ..
 make
 ```

-Usage:
+## Usage

 ```
 kmtools v0.1